The Channel loyalty program definitive guide 2023

 Elioplus offers a complete platform with lead distribution, deal registration, partner directory, onboarding and library services.

-Finally, RunRunPromos, our own platform, allows building B2B & B2C promotions, but also channel loyalty programs.
-You can create a customized site, make real-time changes, get real-time metrics, have an incentive panel and communicate via customized automatic emails.
+Finally, RunRunPromos, our own platform, helps you build B2B & B2C promotions, but also channel loyalty programs.
+You can create a customised site, make changes at any time, get real-time metrics, have an incentive panel and communicate with fully customisable automated emails.
 All this in 20 different languages.

 5. [Checklist] Steps to launch a channel loyalty program